circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 {: #accept-header }

 It is recommended to specify an accept header in your API requests.
-The majority of API end points will return JSON by default, but some requests (primarily API v1) return EDN if no accept header is specified.
+The majority of API endpoints will return JSON by default, but some endpoints (primarily API v1) return EDN if no accept header is specified.

 To return formatted JSON, include a `text/plain` header like so: